2nd Annual HRI & ISSSSC Spring Research Colloquium

 The Human Rights Institute and The Institute for the Study of Sport, Society and Social Change welcome you to San José State's second annual Research Colloquium for Human Rights and Social Change.
 This event is designed to showcase undergraduate research and celebrate the work students do to promote social change, influence public policy, and collaborate with professionals in the field.
 The event will include a keynote speaker, pre-recorded student presentations, student Q & A panels, and a presentation of awards and scholarships.

-October 21 & 22, 2021 - In this second annual conference, ISSSSC will discuss the social activist work of Dr. Edwards through an examination of a pivotal year of social movements, social change, and the sporting voices of athletes.
-This year’s conference will host keynote panels, change agent organizations, and educational teachings with ISSSSC’s Words to Action workshops.
+In this second annual conference, ISSSSC discussed the social activist work of Dr. Edwards through an examination of a pivotal year of social movements, social change, and the sporting voices of athletes.
+This conference hosted keynote panels, change agent organizations, and educational teachings with ISSSSC’s Words to Action workshops.

 Conferences, webinars, town halls and more